 This gadget (from Old Street Solutions) makes it easy to build Custom Charts for your Jira Dashboards in seconds.

-Make charts using custom the simple drag and drop editor, JQL, Saved filters, or by searching for text within tickets.
+The app comes with a simple drag and drops editor to make charts, and you can also use JQL, Saved filters, or by searching for text within tickets.

 Chart options include:

-- Bar Charts, Line Charts, or Pie Charts
+- Bar Charts, Line Charts, and Pie Charts

 - One or Two-Dimensional Charts